danieledapo/danieledapo.github.io/content/post/category-theory.md

 During my journey in category theory, I also learned why the point free notation is so named in Haskell.
-If you don't know what it is it's a style of writing fuctions without mentioning the arguments.
+If you don't know what it is it's a style of writing fuctions where arguments are not explicitly mentioned.
 The main tool to achieve this is by using function composition.
 Here's an example

 ```haskell
 oddSquares :: [Int] -> [Int]
 oddSquares = map (* 2) . filter odd
 ```

+As you can see, this function takes a single parameter, a list of numbers, which is not mentioned explictly in the function definition.

-It's so named because in maths arguments can also be called points in the sense of *calculating the function at the given points*.
-The fact that the function composition operator is a point is an unfortunate coincidence.
+It's so named because arguments can also be called points in the sense of *calculating the function at the given points*.
+The fact that the function composition operator is a point too is an unfortunate coincidence.

 ## Conclusions

-Category theory has way more concepts than what I've described here and I didn't understand most of them.
-For example, I didn't get T-Algebras, Adjunctions, Kan extensions, the Lawvere theory and a lot more!
+Category theory has way more concepts than what I tried to describe here and I didn't understand most of them.
+For example, I didn't get T-Algebras, Adjunctions, Kan extensions, the Lawvere theory and many more!

 My main problem with category theory is that I cannot relate to most of its concepts.
 In other words, I'm not able to understand what I cannot use.
 I want to improve with regard to this, but it's hard.

-However, I think that even with this tiny subset of category theory the inner structure of a lot of problems can be revelead.
+However, I think that even with this tiny subset of category theory the inner structure of a lot of problems can be revealed.
 Hopefully it also helps building well structured software.